yahoojapan/NGT/README.md

       $ cmake -DNGT_LARGE_DATASET=ON ..

 #### Disable QG and QBG
-QB and QBG requires BLAS and LAPACK libraries.
+QG and QBG require BLAS and LAPACK libraries.
 If you would not like to install these libraries and do not use QG and QBG, you can disable QG and QBG.

       $ cmake -DNGT_QBG_DISABLED=ON ..